cessen/tenthash/README.md

 2. **Documented & justified design.**  Its design should be properly documented, along with the rationale justifying that design.
 People shouldn't have to guess at the rationale, and they shouldn't have to wade through sprawling, obtuse source code to figure out how to write an independent implementation.
 3. **Simple and portable.**  It should be easy to understand and straightforward to write conforming (and performant) implementations, without need for special hardware instructions.
 4. **Reasonably fast.**  It doesn't need to win any speed competitions, but its speed should be measured in GB/sec, not MB/sec, on typical hardware.

+The use cases for such a hash function are admittedly a little niche.
+Typically a cryptographic hash function would be used in most of the use cases that TentHash targets.
+Nevertheless, TentHash aims to fill that niche where the hash function itself does not need to be secure.

 ## Comparison with other hashes.